lyushisyan/lyushisyan.github.io/_posts/2025-02-16-abinitio-bte.md

 C_\lambda |\boldsymbol v_\lambda|^2\tau_\lambda.
 $$

-RTA is inexpensive and often physically informative, but it treats every scattering event as an independent tendency toward the stationary equilibrium distribution.
-It therefore misses much of the collective repopulation produced by momentum-conserving Normal processes.

-Iterative, variational, or direct solvers retain the coupled collision operator.
-The difference between the full solution and RTA is especially important when Normal scattering is strong, although a large difference alone does not prove hydrodynamic transport.
-As discussed in the previous article, one must also examine the slow collective modes, resistive length scales, boundaries, and experimental geometry.
+RTA is inexpensive and useful for decomposing modal contributions, but it discards off-diagonal repopulation in the collision operator.
+Iterative, variational, or direct solvers retain that coupling, so the difference between the two solutions is a numerical and modeling choice that should be reported.
+Deciding whether the difference signals collective transport requires separate evidence from slow modes, scale windows, and geometry rather than another discussion inside this workflow article.

-## 8. A defensible computational workflow
+## A workflow is not a single command

 A reliable PBTE calculation is a sequence of convergence and validation problems, not a single command.

-### 8.1 Relax the reference structure
+**First relax the reference structure.**

 Converge the equilibrium volume, cell shape, atomic positions, and—where relevant—magnetic state.
 Residual stress or forces alter the harmonic spectrum and can strongly affect low-frequency modes.

-### 8.2 Converge the electronic calculation
+**Then converge the electronic calculation.**

 Test the basis cutoff, electronic $\boldsymbol k$ mesh, smearing scheme, self-consistency threshold, pseudopotential or PAW dataset, and exchange-correlation functional.
 Convergence should be judged using forces, stress, and phonon-sensitive observables, not total energy alone.

-### 8.3 Determine harmonic IFCs
+**Next determine the harmonic IFCs.**

 Choose a supercell or reciprocal-space grid that captures the interaction range.
 Check translational and rotational invariance, acoustic modes near $\Gamma$, non-analytic corrections in polar materials, and agreement with measured or independently calculated dispersions when available.

-### 8.4 Determine anharmonic IFCs
+**Then determine the anharmonic IFCs.**

 Converge supercell size, displacement magnitude, interaction cutoff, and regression settings.
 Enforce symmetry and sum rules carefully: corrections should reduce numerical noise without concealing an inadequate supercell or incomplete model.

-### 8.5 Construct the collision operator
+**Now construct the collision operator.**

 Include the scattering mechanisms required by the material and temperature range.
 Three-phonon plus isotope scattering is a common baseline, not a universal endpoint.
 Four-phonon scattering, temperature-renormalized phonons, electron--phonon scattering, defects, or boundaries may be necessary.

-### 8.6 Solve and converge the PBTE
+**Finally solve and converge the PBTE.**

 Converge the phonon $\boldsymbol q$ mesh, energy-conservation integration, and iterative-solver tolerance.
 Compare RTA and full solutions, and inspect tensor symmetry as well as scalar averages.

-### 8.7 Validate more than total conductivity
+**Validation must go beyond total conductivity.**

 Agreement in total $\kappa$ can result from compensating errors.
 Whenever possible, compare several quantities: